borela-tech/js-toolbox/README.md

 [![Platforms](https://img.shields.io/badge/platforms-Windows%20%7C%20Linux%20%7C%20OSX-ff4081.svg?style=flat-square)][toolbox]
 [![License](https://img.shields.io/badge/license-Apache%202.0-ba68c8.svg?style=flat-square)][toolbox]

-Develop JavaScript apps/libraries with little to no configuration/devDependencies and still be allowed to use all bleeding edge features available through [Babel][babel] and [Webpack][webpack].
+Develop JavaScript apps/libraries with little to no configuration and still be allowed to use all bleeding edge features available through [Babel][babel] and [Webpack][webpack].

+This tool can be installed globally, be used to compile any project that follows the expected directory structure which It will help you reduce the devDependencies drastically.

 ## Table of contents